jabhij/DataScience_Expo/README.md

 - Library / Modules used:
   - matplotlib (static + less interactve): Data Visualization
 - Data: Rough Data of natural disasters (Earthquakes)
-- For, more interactive charts you can switch to other availble modules.
+- For, more interactive charts you can switch to other availble modules..

 ## Catch me -